cloudcampbd/cloudninja/README.md

 ## 7. Contributor Guidelines

 ### 7.1.
 Code of Conduct
+(To be filled by respective team members)

 ### 7.2.
 Getting Started for Contributors
+(To be filled by respective team members)

 ### 7.3.
 Coding Standards
+(To be filled by respective team members)

 ### 7.4.
 Pull Request Process
+(To be filled by respective team members)

 ### 7.5.
 Issue Tracking and Bug Reporting
+(To be filled by respective team members)

 ## 8. Collaborative Tools